Caroline Garcia: Personal life

 In 2023, Garcia opened up about her struggles with bulimia nervosa following a foot injury and a loss of form.
 She stated that conversations with family and friends, as well as a break from tennis, helped her to overcome bulimia, and to develop a healthy relationship with food once again.

+On 19 July 2025, she married Borja Duran, an entrepreneur from Barcelona, with whom she hosts a podcast called "The Tennis insider Club", that focuses on tennis.

 Career

 Juniors

 As a junior, Garcia reached the semifinals of the Australian Open, French Open and Wimbledon, and the finals of the US Open, losing to Grace Min, all in 2011.
 She reached her highest junior ranking of 5, on 12 December 2011.

 2011

-At the Australian Open, she earned a wild card and beat Varvara Lepchenko in the first round in her first appearance in the main draw of a WTA tournament.
-However, she lost to Ayumi Morita in the second round.
+At the Australian Open, she earned a wild card and beat Varvara Lepchenko in the first round in a three-set match in her first appearance in the main draw of a WTA tournament.
+However, she lost to Ayumi Morita in the second round in straight sets.

 Garcia made entry into the French Open as a wildcard.
 She played Zuzana Ondrášková and defeated her in straight sets.
 In the second round, she had a 6–3, 4–1, 15–0 lead against former No. 1, Maria Sharapova, who then won eleven games in a row.
 Garcia garnered a lot of respect for her talent.
 Andy Murray said the following via his Twitter account: "The girl Sharapova is playing is going to be number one in the world one day ... what a player".